As a plugin author, I have documentation on how to implement a sync operation for my importer

 The lock on the repository version is needed in addition to serialize any concurrent publishes that may also try to publish on that version.
 If that case is prevented due to the a publication not being allowed while complete=False then the lock would not be required.

-#19 Updated by email@example.com about 2 years ago
+#19 Updated by firstname.lastname@example.org over 2 years ago

 We should definitely prevent publishing a repository version with complete=False.
 We would also need to lock on repository when deleting a repository version.
 Based on info in https://pulp.plan.io/issues/3219 we are planning to do that.
 With this in mind, I don't think we need to lock on a repository version during a sync.

-#22 Updated by ttereshc about 2 years ago
+#22 Updated by ttereshc over 2 years ago

 So how publish task will behave if it sees incomplete repo version?